Choosing Japan: The Benefits for Foreign Software Engineers

 Conclusion

-New enterprises emerge daily in Japan as anywhere else in the world, and specialists can find abundant opportunities in their niche areas.
-However, as we discussed earlier, Japan has the distinction of having a lesser number of people as compared to the rising demand for them.
+As with anywhere else in the world, new enterprises emerge daily in Japan, and specialists can find abundant opportunities in their niche areas.
+However, as we discussed earlier, Japan has the distinction of having fewer people than the rising demand for them.

 Japanese companies such as Fast Retailing (UNIQLO), Mercari, Rakuten, and PayPay often recruit international talent to extend their global influence.